Skip to Main Content

 Where do I start?

+Tabs at the top of the page will help.
 Before one contributes to history it is best to become familiar with what has already been written and what sources are available.
 This guide introduces readers to major publicly available sources.

 • Learn to search Library of Congress Subject Headings in library catalogues.
 The full contents may be found in the six-volume headings list, available on the second floor (Z695 .Z8 L5226 2005).
 You are welcome to browse, but your librarian would be thrilled to teach you how they work.